parulraut0110/History-Sorter-by-Domain-and-Date/README.md

 ---

-## License
+## LICENSE
-This project is licensed under the MIT License.
-See the LICENSE file for more information.
+This project is licensed under the [MIT] License - see the LICENSE.md file for details
 ---

 ## Privacy Policy